Hyperdimensional-Cog-Architectures/notebooks/docs/source/waterloo_research_2025.rst

 Participants
 ========

+We are a collection of multidisciplinary scientists meeting to push forward the state of the art in vector computing models.

 Supervisors
 ----------------

-* **Michael Furlong** (University of Waterloo): Adjunct Assistant Professor - Systems Design Engineering, University of Waterloo
-Affiliate Member - Centre for Theoretical Neuroscience
+* **Michael Furlong** (University of Waterloo): Adjunct Assistant Professor - Systems Design Engineering, University of Waterloo Affiliate Member - Centre for Theoretical Neuroscience

-* *TENTATIVE* **Mary Alexandria Kelly** (Carleton University): Dr. Mary Kelly is the principal investigator of the ANIMUS lab and an Assistant Professor in the Department of Cognitive Science.
+* **Mary Alexandria Kelly** (Carleton University): Dr. Mary Kelly is the principal investigator of the ANIMUS lab and an Assistant Professor in the Department of Cognitive Science.
 She is a cognitive scientist with a background in machine learning, cognitive psychology, psycholinguistics, computational linguistics, and philosophy of mind.
 Her research has two goals: (1) to advance the scientific understanding of the basic cognitive functions that underpin human learning, knowledge, and language acquisition, and (2) to develop biologically-inspired machine learning systems capable of achieving expert performance on arbitrary tasks through learning.

 Co-leads
 -------------